 When the hearing aid is not in use, open the battery door to turn it off.
 Open the battery door completely to allow moisture to evaporate and prolong the hearing aids' life span.

-Keep spare batteries on hand.
+Keep extra batteries with you.

 Battery warnings